-- the mechanism of encapsulated signatures in security association requests protects the integrity of messages at each step.
+- Encapsulated signatures in security association requests protect the integrity of messages at each step.
 Therefore an intermediate node cannot forge the message of a previous node, in particular it cannot change the value of an iterator at a previous step, nor can it modify the value of the Diffie-Hellman share.
 An intermediate node can only undo some steps to remove some nodes from the path and extend the neighborhood discovery hops in a grayhole attempt.
-But in this case the deleted nodes will not accept to forward the reply because their certificates are not in the certificate list anymore.
-To be successful this attack thus requires a way to circumvent the deleted nodes and in this case it is a wormhole and not a grayhole attack anymore. - the mechanism also ensures that the path of the reply is the reverse of the request thanks to the use of the random numbers ρ_i.
+But in this case the deleted nodes will not accept to forward the reply because their certificates are not in the certificate list anymore. - The mechanism also ensures that the path of the reply is the reverse of the request thanks to the use of the random numbers ρ_i .
 Indeed the signatures in the request messages cannot be verified if the ρ_i are not revealed and nodes only reveal them in reply messages if they were involved in the request path.
-An alternate solution would be to sign all the reply messages, but this would be more costly.
+An alternative solution would be to sign all the reply messages, but this would be more costly.

 Wormhole attacks that completely circumvent the deleted nodes and avoid message discarding can be successful and the source node would end up with a fake neighborhood topology in that it would contain nodes which are more than r-hops away.
 The impact of this attack is however the same as the collusion attack in MLCE: if r consecutive nodes collude they can break the scheme and access encrypted messages.
 Hence, it is possible to mitigate this attack by increasing the security parameter r, which is chosen according to the expected maximum number of consecutive malicious nodes.
-Furthermore, we assume that nodes can securely determine their one-hop neighbors by using distance bounding techniques ([5, 21]), which further mitigates the wormhole threat.
+Furthermore, we assume that nodes can securely determine their one-hop neighbors by using distance bounding techniques ([2], [12]), which further mitigates the wormhole threat.